 Have you ever used burst mode to shoot action shots with your iPhone?
 If not, you’re missing out on a huge advantage when shooting those hard-to-capture moments.
 Plus, burst mode even makes it easier to capture facial expressions with a well-timed tap of your shutter.
 Don’t believe us?
-Let’s take a closer look at burst photos and how they can make you a better iPhone photographer.
+Let’s take a closer look at iPhone burst mode and how it can make you a better iPhone photographer.

 What is a burst photo?